tanrax/org-social/README.md

 The other option is to notify each of your followers and add your new URL to a public Relay (it will automatically notify the rest, and your old URL will eventually be deleted when it receives a 404 error).

+### Why are the titles empty? `**` Isn't this the place for a title?

+It's a recurring, logical, and very obvious suggestion.
+You've raised this same point with me countless times.
+Why leave an empty `**` at the beginning that can be collapsed and gives no clue as to its content?
+It's the natural place for a title.

+My reasons are as follows:

+- The context of Org Social posts is similar to Mastodon or X/Twitter.
+It wouldn't fit in for posts to have titles.
+- It improves readability.
+There's no need to distinguish between titles and content.
+Within a post, you can have any hierarchy of titles you want.
+- From a technical standpoint, it's simpler to implement and maintain.
+Fewer special cases.
+- Who should occupy that space, the ID or the title?
+No sibling rivalry.
+The technical part is a property, the ID, and the content is part of the post.

 ## Use cases

 ### Make a new post